theme-next/theme-next.org/source/docs/theme-settings/posts.md

 <!-- endtab -->

 <!-- tab <code>save_scroll</code> -->
-If you want to save page scroll position automatically in cookies, you can enable it by setting value `save_scroll` to `true` in {% label primary@theme config file %}.
+If you want to save page scroll position automatically, you can enable it by setting value `save_scroll` to `true` in {% label primary@theme config file %}.

 {% code lang:yml next/_config.yml %}
 save_scroll: true